Skip to main content

 November 29, 2024 at 12:26 pm

 Finland’s transportation infrastructure is integral to its role in international trade.
-Over 90% of Finnish exports and 70% of imports rely on maritime transport, while domestic goods are predominantly moved by road.
-Rail transport plays a vital role in domestic traffic and trade with Russia, while air transportation mainly focuses on passenger services.
-The legal framework for transportation in Finland is based on international conventions, with distinct laws governing each mode of transport.
+Over 90% of Finnish exports and around 70% of imports rely on maritime transport, while domestic goods are predominantly moved by road.
+Rail transport plays a vital role in domestic traffic and trade with neighbouring countries, and air transportation mainly focuses on passenger services and high-value cargo.
+The legal framework for transportation in Finland is strongly based on international conventions, with distinct laws governing each mode of transport.

 The Finnish Maritime Code (674/1994) forms the backbone of Finland's maritime law.
-Developed collaboratively with Nordic countries, this legislation ensures uniformity across Sweden, Norway, Denmark, and Finland.
-The Maritime Code governs various aspects of sea transport, including:
+Developed in close co-operation with other Nordic countries, it provides a largely harmonised legal framework across Sweden, Norway, Denmark and Finland.
+The Maritime Code governs key aspects of sea transport, including:

-1. Carriage of Goods: Liability for goods loss or damage is primarily based on the Hague-Visby Rules, supplemented by elements of the Hamburg Rules.
+1. Carriage of goods: Liability for loss of or damage to cargo is primarily based on the Hague-Visby Rules, supplemented by elements of the Hamburg Rules.

-2. Chartering of Vessels: While carriage of goods adheres to mandatory provisions, vessel chartering operates under freedom of contract.
+2. Chartering of vessels: While carriage of goods is subject to mandatory provisions, chartering of vessels is largely governed by freedom of contract.

-3. Liability and Limitations: Carriers are liable for damages caused by negligence, with limitations on liability unless gross negligence or willful misconduct is proven.
+3. Liability and limitations: Carriers are generally liable for damage caused by negligence, with limitations on liability unless gross negligence or wilful misconduct is proven.

-4. Maritime Liens and Salvage: Rules ensure equitable treatment of claims against vessels.
+4. Maritime liens and salvage: Rules ensure equitable treatment and priority of claims against vessels.

-5. Special Shipping Terms: The Finnish Standard Shipping Terms (2008) apply to deliveries at Finnish ports and define responsibilities for carriers and consignees.
+5. Special shipping terms: The Finnish Standard Shipping Terms (2008) apply to deliveries at Finnish ports and define the responsibilities of carriers and consignees.

-The Maritime Code also addresses passenger transportation liability based on the Athens Convention framework, although with notable exceptions.
+The Maritime Code also addresses passenger transportation liability based on the Athens Convention framework, subject to certain national exceptions.

-Road transportation is Finland’s primary mode for domestic goods movement.
-The Road Transport Agreements Act (345/1979) and the Act on Commercial Road Transport (693/2006) govern road transport.
+Road transportation is Finland’s primary mode for domestic movement of goods.
+The Road Transport Agreements Act (345/1979) and the Act on Commercial Road Transport (693/2006) govern commercial road transport.
 Key aspects include:

-• Permit Requirements: Commercial road transport generally requires permits, with exemptions for small vehicles and non-commercial purposes.
+• Permit requirements: Commercial road transport generally requires permits, with limited exemptions for small vehicles and non-commercial purposes.

-• Liability Framework: Carriers are strictly liable for goods under their care, with force majeure being one of the few defenses.
+• Liability framework: Carriers are strictly liable for goods under their care, with force majeure as one of the few available defences.

-• Successive and Sub-Carrier Liability: All involved carriers in a shipment share liability, with primary carriers bearing ultimate responsibility.
+• Successive and sub-carrier liability: All carriers involved in a shipment may share liability, with the primary carrier typically bearing ultimate responsibility vis-à-vis the cargo interest.

-• Statute of Limitations: Claims must be filed within one year from delivery.
+• Statute of limitations: Claims must generally be filed within one year from delivery or the date when delivery should have taken place.

-These laws incorporate principles of the CMR Convention, ensuring consistency with international standards while accommodating local nuances.
+These laws incorporate core principles of the CMR Convention, ensuring consistency with international road transport standards while allowing for national specificities.

 Air transport in Finland is governed by a series of international conventions, forming a robust legal foundation:

-• Warsaw Convention of 1929: Established liability for air carriers in international flights.
+• Warsaw Convention of 1929: Established the basic liability regime for international air carriers.

-• Montreal Convention of 1999: Harmonizes air transport rules and introduces stricter liability limits for carriers.
+• Montreal Convention of 1999: Modernises and harmonises air transport rules and introduces stricter and clearer liability limits for carriers.

-• Domestic Regulations: The Act on Transportation on Aircrafts (1937) and subsequent legislation adapt international standards to Finland’s needs.
+• Domestic regulations: Legislation such as the Act on Transportation on Aircrafts (1937) and subsequent acts and amendments adapt international standards to Finland’s legal system.

-Key principles include carrier liability for goods during transit, limitations of liability based on cargo weight, and strict statutes of limitation (usually two years).
+Key principles include carrier liability for goods during transit, monetary limitations of liability based on cargo weight and strict limitation periods, typically two years for claims.

-• Domestic Rail Transport: The Act on Railway Transports (1119/2000) outlines the rights and responsibilities of carriers and customers.
+• Domestic rail transport: The Act on Railway Transports (1119/2000) sets out the rights and responsibilities of rail carriers and customers.

-• Finland-Russia Rail Traffic: A bilateral agreement governs railway traffic between the two nations.
+• Finland–Russia rail traffic: A bilateral agreement governs railway traffic between the two countries.

-• International Carriage: The COTIF Convention and its appendices (CIM and CIV) regulate cross-border rail transport.
+• International carriage: The COTIF Convention and its appendices (CIM and CIV) regulate cross-border rail transport and passenger carriage.

-Liability rules are similar to road transport, with strict carrier responsibility for goods.
-The liberalization of rail freight in 2007 allowed competition, but state-owned VR retains exclusive rights to rail freight with Russia.
+Liability rules are broadly similar to road transport, with strict carrier responsibility for goods.
+The liberalisation of rail freight in 2007 allowed competition on the Finnish rail network, although state-owned VR has retained exclusive rights for freight services with Russia.

-Multimodal transportation involves combining two or more transport modes under a single contract.
-In Finland, no specific legislation governs multimodal transport.
-Instead, existing statutes for individual modes apply as follows:
+Multimodal transportation involves combining two or more modes of transport under a single contract.
+In Finland, there is no single statute dedicated exclusively to multimodal carriage.
+Instead, existing legislation for individual modes applies, typically as follows:

-• Road Transport Act: Governs carriage when goods remain in a vehicle during sea transport.
+• Road transport legislation: Applies when goods remain in a vehicle during sea transport.

 • Montreal Convention: Applies only to the air segment of a multimodal journey.

-• COTIF Convention: Includes limited provisions for multimodal transport.
+• COTIF Convention: Includes limited provisions relevant to multimodal rail-related transport.

-Efforts to address regulatory gaps include adopting standard terms such as the UNCTAD/ICC Rules for Multimodal Transport Documents (1991) and the Nordic Association of Freight Forwarders’ General Conditions ("NSAB").
+To address regulatory gaps and allocate risks, parties often adopt standard contractual frameworks such as the UNCTAD/ICC Rules for Multimodal Transport Documents (1991) and the Nordic Association of Freight Forwarders’ General Conditions (NSAB).

-Freight forwarding in Finland is guided by the NSAB 2000, created by the Nordic Association of Freight Forwarders.
-These general conditions establish:
+Freight forwarding in Finland is typically governed by NSAB 2000 (and, where adopted, NSAB 2015), created by the Nordic Association of Freight Forwarders.
+These general conditions establish, among other things:

-• Forwarder Liability: Freight forwarders may be liable as carriers if they use their own means of transport or issue transport documents under their name.
+• Forwarder liability: Freight forwarders may be liable as carriers if they use their own means of transport or issue transport documents in their own name.

-• Risk Allocation: Liability depends on the transport mode used during loss or damage.
+• Risk allocation: Liability often depends on the transport mode in use when loss or damage occurred.

-• Special Provisions: NSAB 2000 aligns with the Road Transport Act, offering clarity on packing, defective goods, and customer obligations.
+• Special provisions: NSAB aligns with applicable transport statutes and sets out rules on packing, defective goods, instructions, documentation and customer obligations.

-1. Comprehensive Legislation: Finland’s transportation laws are harmonized with international conventions to ensure clarity and consistency.
+1. Comprehensive legislation: Finland’s transportation laws are closely harmonised with international conventions, providing clarity and predictability for cross-border trade.

-2. Mode-Specific Rules: Each transportation mode operates under distinct regulations, balancing liability and operational freedom.
+2. Mode-specific rules: Each transport mode operates under distinct regulations, carefully balancing carrier liability and operational flexibility.

-3. Freight Forwarding Flexibility: Nordic conditions provide robust frameworks for multimodal and cross-border logistics.
+3. Freight forwarding flexibility: NSAB-based conditions provide robust contractual frameworks for multimodal and international logistics chains.

-Finland’s transportation laws offer a cohesive yet adaptable framework, supporting its role as a global trade hub.
+Overall, Finland’s transportation and freight forwarding laws offer a cohesive yet adaptable framework that supports its role as a global trade hub.

 Navigating the complexities of Finland’s transportation and freight forwarding laws can be challenging.
-Whether you're dealing with maritime, road, air, or multimodal logistics, having the right legal partner ensures compliance, minimizes risks, and streamlines operations.
+Whether you are dealing with maritime, road, air, rail or multimodal logistics, working with an experienced legal partner helps ensure compliance, minimises risks and streamlines operations.

 📞 Call us: +358 (0)40 672 4285